 - The default flash mode setting varies with shooting mode.
-See "Default Settings" (\$\omega\$55) and "Functions Available for Each Shooting Mode" (\$\omega\$49) for more information. - Some flash settings cannot be used with other functions.
-See "Functions That Cannot Be Applied Simultaneously" (CDS9) for more information. - The flash mode setting applied in (auto) mode is stored in the camera's memory even after the camera is turned off.
+See "Default Settings" (\$\subseteq\$58) and "Functions Available for Each Shooting Mode" (\$\subseteq\$52) for more information. - Some functions cannot be used with other menu options (\square 62). - The flash mode setting applied in (auto) mode is stored in the camera's memory even after the camera is turned off.